top of page

 "You knew what was allowed and what wasn't because the rules didn't change very often.
 The taboos were 'organic'.
 They were derived from collective experience and instinct." - Tucker Carlson (11:36 in his video)

-MEDIA LITERACY TIP: The word "Organic" is an oft-used rhetorical trick.
+MEDIA LITERACY TIP: The word "Organic" is an often used rhetorical trick.
+It's a ghost-word, used to describe anything the speaker prefers or wants to elevate as normal.
 Tucker and propagandists like him use words like "organic" and "natural" to bolster their position from a place of moral superiority, without the burden of earning it.
-Tucker understands that his emotional, fear-driven viewer base won't notice or ask - what was "organic" about chattel slavery, or Jim Crow?
+He understands that his emotional, fear-driven viewer base won't ask - what was "organic" about chattel slavery, or Jim Crow?
 What was "collective" about the exclusion of the Female sex from the Democratic process, and from Business and Public life?

 "Until fairly recently, for example, it was taboo in this country to attack people on the basis of their race." - Tucker (1:26 in his video)